International Education Office

 The International Education Office (IEO) is charged with the implementation of the South Australian Government’s International Education Action Plan.
 It encourages cooperation of the state’s education providers and strategic partners in key international destinations to support achievement of the State Government’s growth strategy for the sector.

 The IEO has an important coordinating function for the effective delivery of international education.
 It is part of DSD’s International Engagement division, and co-located with StudyAdelaide, Immigration SA, and the Office of the Training Advocate.
-Two positions within the Office are funded by the Department of Child Education and Development and TAFESA.
+Two positions within the Office are funded by the Department for Education and Child Development and TAFESA.

 The IEO provides secretariat support to the International Education Ministerial Advisory Council which is the formal platform to: